 10) The Same Type Of Weather Systems Have Exactly The Same Wind Characteristics, No Matter Where On The Planet They Occur

-This statement is mostly true as far as wind behaviour is concerned.
-When it comes to wind direction however, this is statement doesn't really hold up.
+This statement is mostly true as far as wind behavior is concerned.
+When it comes to wind direction, however, this is statement doesn't really hold up.

 In big storm systems like hurricanes and typhoons, the winds rotate in different directions depending on where on the planet you live.

-In the Northern Hemisphere the winds rotate counterclockwise in a hurricane, while they rotate clockwise in a typhoon the Southern Hemisphere.
+In the Northern Hemisphere, the winds rotate counterclockwise in a hurricane, while they rotate clockwise in a typhoon in the Southern Hemisphere.
 The reason for this phenomenon all has to do with the rotation of the earth...